Preserving History (and a Lot of Fish)

 Killian Taylor, Curatorial Associate

 Working in the museum industry, you find yourself handling projects that you would never expect.
-As part of the curatorial department here at the Vanderbilt, I have found that the unique combination of natural history, fine art, and historical collections has led to a wide variety of challenges each day.
-Some days I found myself looking into the history of a painting in the mansion, others I found myself researching the science of how to keep an 85-year-old bird taxidermy from falling apart, and some I’ve even found myself having to work with a film crew who’s using the space for the next season of “Gotham.”
+As a member of the curatorial department here at the Vanderbilt, I have found that the unique combination of natural history, fine art, and historical collections has led to a wide variety of challenges each day.
+Some days I found myself looking into the history of a painting in the mansion, others I found myself researching the science of how to keep an 85-year-old bird taxidermy from falling apart, and some I’ve even found myself having to work with a film crew that’s using the space for the next season of “Gotham.”
 It’s a strange job, but it’s always exciting and always a pleasure.
 However, if there is one project that stands out to me as a prime example of the sort of work that we do in this field, it would have to be the Hall of Fishes restoration.

 The Hall of Fishes is a fascinating piece of local history here at the Vanderbilt.
 Built during the early 1920s, the Hall of Fishes was designed to house the marine animals and artifacts from Mr. Vanderbilt’s worldwide expeditions and was used as a public natural history museum for local residents.
 Mr. Vanderbilt was incredibly proud of his museum and took pains to have it arranged to his satisfaction; he even went so far as to have the tee zone for his golf course placed on the roof of the museum, to ensure that his visitors would have to see it one way or another.
 Like with any piece of history though, time took its toll on the Hall of Fishes.
 Mr. Vanderbilt’s marine specimens were preserved in an alcohol solution that kept them from deteriorating, but over time that solution lost its potency and exposed the collection to dangerous bacteria.
 Not only that, but the outdated lighting and rearrangement of the collection pieces had the Hall of Fishes look more like a set from Stranger Things rather than a museum showcasing the wonders of the natural world.
 In short, it was time for a face lift.